 September 6, 2018 * 2:00 – 5:00 pm

 How do tax policies and related programs intersect with racial, gender, and immigrant justice?
 How are states and localities building on tax credit successes and responding to the urgency of the tax changes brought on by the Tax Cuts and Jobs Act?
 How can philanthropy—funders focused on equity and those focused on economic mobility—work together to promote more inclusive and equitable tax policies that help build prosperity for all?

-Register now for a unique funder convening on September 6, 2018 from 2pm to 5pm ET at the 2018 Prosperity Summit at the Gaylord National Resort and Convention Center.
 This meeting is co-hosted by the EITC Funders Network, the Asset Funders Network (AFN), Closing the Women’s Wealth Gap Initiative, Grantmakers Concerned with Immigrants and Refugees (GCIR), Grantmakers Income Security Taskforce (GIST), and the Philanthropic Initiative for Racial Equity (PRE).